-1 2 3 4 5 1 within the unit to develop the research competence of academic staff. practices aimed at developing the research competence of academic staff. aimed at developing the research competence of academic staff are monitored, and the results There are internalized, systematic, sustainable, and exemplary practices in place.
+1 2 3 4 5 There are no mechanisms in place within the unit to develop the research competence of academic staff.
+There are plans in place within the unit to develop the research competence of academic staff. practices aimed at developing the research competence of academic monitored and the results There are internalized, systematic, sustainable, and exemplary practices in place.

 - Planning and practices for improving the research competence of faculty members (supportive training, international opportunities, project collaboration efforts, etc.).
-Feedback from faculty members. - Evidence related to the monitoring and improvement of faculty members' research competence.
-Evidence related to unique approaches and practices developed by the unit in accordance with its needs, in addition to standard practices and regulations. .
+Feedback from faculty members. - Evidence related to the monitoring and improvement of faculty members' research competence. - Evidence related to unique approaches and practices developed by the unit in accordance with its needs, in addition to standard practices and regulations.